stefaneng/lt2316-h18-a2/README.md

 ### Hyperparameter Selection

   After experiementing with many different architectures and LSTM layers, what ended up working the best was a single LSTM layer with 50 nodes.
 I first changed the embedding size to 100 and then for the two other variations a more complex model (seen above) with additional dropout at levels 0.1 and 0.5.
 I thought that adding another LSTM layer would perform better than the single layer.
-I am not sure if increasing the epochs or modifying the other hyperparameters would have made a difference.
+It is possible that increasing the epochs or modifying the other hyperparameters would have made a difference.
+Also batch size was set to 256 as it allowed me to actually train my models in a reasonable amount of time.
+With a large number of examples, 256 seemed to be a good fit.
+The window size was experimented with a lot.
+I started with 5, and then went to 10.
+The loss decreased as I went to 10 but the training time went up substantially.
+When I actually tested the results on the predict word script it seemed to be more realistic with a window of size 3.
+It also allowed me to test out more hyperparameters in the time-alloted for this assignment.

 ### Model Loss for Different Hyperparameters
 ![Model Loss](./imgs/model_loss.png)

-The final model I went with was the *Simple LSTM 100 Embed*.
+The final model I went with was the [*Simple LSTM 100 Embed*](models/lstm_simple_embed100.hdf5).
 This was an increase from the base model from 50 node embedding layer to 100.
 The more complex models (with an additional LSTM layer and dropout) did not perform as well overall.

 Code to generate the plot is show below